 In England, cookies are called biscuits, in Spain they’re galletas, Germans call them keks, in Italy they’re biscotti and so on.
-Cookie Cutter- a metal or plastic device used to cut decorative shapes out of dough that has been rolled flat.
-Cookie Mold- most often made of wood, these decorative molds are used to create designs in some European cookies.
+Cutter for Cookies are a metal or plastic device used to cut decorative shapes out of dough that has been rolled flat.
+Molds for Cookies most often made of wood, these decorative molds are used to create designs in some European cookies.

-Cookie Press- this tool consists of a hollow tube fitted at one end with a decorative template or nozzle and at the other end, a plunger.
-Cookie Stamp- a small, decorative, round or square cookie imprinter, usually made of glass, ceramic or wood.
+Press for Cookies this tool consists of a hollow tube fitted at one end with a decorative template or nozzle and at the other end, a plunger.
+Stamp for Cookies small, decorative, round or square cookie imprinter, usually made of glass, ceramic or wood.
 What holiday cookie traditions do you have in your house?
 Our favorites are cut-out sugar cookies, peanut butter blossom cookies and thumbprint cookies.